apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

 | OR                                                                          | Disjunction |

 In general, if any operand evaluates to a `MISSING` value, the enclosing operator will return `MISSING`;
-if none of operands evaluates to a `MISSING` value but there is an operand evaluates to a `NULL` value, the enclosing operator will return `NULL`.
+if none of the operands evaluates to a `MISSING` value but there is an operand which evaluates to a `NULL` value, the enclosing operator will return `NULL`.
 However, there are a few exceptions listed in [comparison operators](#Comparison_operators) and [logical operators](#Logical_operators).